gndrmnn/nodepool/doc/source/configuration.rst

         direct Zuul to use inbuilt Ansible logic to select the interpreter on Ansible >=2.8, and default to ``/usr/bin/python2`` for earlier versions.

+      .. attr:: env
+         :type: list
+         :default: []

+         A list of environment variables to pass to the Pod.

+         .. attr:: name
+            :type: str
+            :required:

+            The name of the environment variable passed to the Pod.

+         .. attr:: value
+            :type: str
+            :required:

+            The value of the environment variable passed to the Pod.

 AWS EC2 Driver